-Although some prefer traditional methods, the online tool does have a number of advantages and is quite simple to use.
+Although some prefer traditional methods, the online tool has several advantages and is quite simple.

-Recheck for precision – Because ideas are added depending on the planned use of boxes and colours, it is critical to double-check the fresh ideas, keywords, and linking words to avoid making errors.
+Recheck for precision – Because ideas are added depending on the planned use of boxes and colors, it is critical to double-check the fresh ideas, keywords, and linking words to avoid making errors.

 Other Tools similar to Concept Mapping:

 - Simplemind Free (Mac)

 Concept maps have several advantages over conventional instructional and evaluation methods.
 Concept maps can offer nursing students a “big picture” view of a subject, helping them to progress beyond memorization or rote learning to conceptual understanding.
 This provides the nursing student with the foundations for critical thinking.
 Additionally, concept maps are simple to create.

 Additionally, concept maps can be used as an instructional approach for educators or as a learning exercise for students.
 The learner can acquire the desired knowledge, performance, and behaviors defined in the curriculum through learning activities.